Antonio Amaya: Betis

 On 18 July 2011, Wigan announced the departure of Amaya, who signed a three-year contract with Real Betis.
-He scored his first goal for the team on 1 December 2013, in a 2–2 home draw against former side Rayo.
+He scored his first goal on 1 December 2013, in a 2–2 home draw against Rayo.

 Return to Rayo

 In early June 2014, following Betis' top-flight relegation, Amaya once again returned to Rayo Vallecano.
 He finished the first season in his second spell with 19 games and one goal, helping them to easily avoid relegation.

 On 20 December 2015, Amaya was on target at the Santiago Bernabéu Stadium, but his team had to play with nine players for more than 60 minutes and were eventually crushed 10–2 by hosts Real Madrid.
 The veteran contributed 17 matches and one goal in the 2017–18 campaign, helping to promotion to the top tier as champions.

 UCAM Murcia

 On 31 July 2018, Amaya signed with third division club UCAM Murcia CF.